 I was invited by PSI to mentor other young PSI teams in countries that I discovered were even poorer than us, in the mountains of Albania, in the lovely Kingdom of Lesotho and in Swaziland where my first HIV/Aids rock concert in Africa, to which an estimated 20,000 enthusiasts turned up, ended in complete chaos with me, one of only two white people present, running for my life after the main star decided to “walk among his fans” causing pandemonium - but beginning a love affair for Africa in me that is undimmed by time.

-Later, exhausted, after leading the promotion of a new sustainable rural agricultural project in and for poor communities for an eminent British charity partnership, I “escaped” to England, and a whole step-up in terms of re-invention.
+Later, exhausted, after leading the promotion of a new sustainable rural project in and for poor communities for an eminent British charity partnership, a project to "introduce" disciplined organic farming to Romania where we had been growing crops naturally for lack of money for centuries, I “escaped” to England, and to a whole step-up in terms of re-invention.
 While studying and waiting for my work visa, I took to painting, to writing, and to all things that this civilised open society does for its people.
-I volunteered for charities and for two years immersed myself in a mental health charity, volunteering to work alongside those with schizophrenia or depression, who were bi-polar or had learning difficulties.
+I trained to mentor young people with The Prince's Trust and volunteered for charities and for two years immersed myself in a mental health charity, volunteering to work alongside those with schizophrenia or depression, who were bi-polar or had learning difficulties.
 I started to enjoy the childhood I never had, throwing stones on the beach, painting pebbles, experimenting with my unusual cakes, laughing, those things I never had or did when I was young – for that’s all I ever wanted, just to be happy – its what most of us want .

 A new chapter